Python-SIP/sip/sphinx/directives.rst

     %End

-This directive is used to specify handwritten code, typically the declarations of types, that is placed in the PEP 484 type hint stub file for this module and any module that imports it.
+This directive is used to specify handwritten code, typically the declarations of types, that is placed in the PEP 484 type hint stub file for any module that imports it.
+Note that it is not included in the stub file for the module itself.

 .. seealso:: :directive:`%TypeHintCode`